Federal judge in Iowa ridicules Trump’s pardons

 Pratt did not oversee the trio’s trials.
 But he issued a lengthy opinion detailing his reasoning for sending Sorenson to prison, saying Monday, “I couldn’t believe what was going on.”

-Pratt noted in the opinion that Sorenson took secret payments — $133,000 from the Bachmann and Paul campaigns— while serving as a state official.
+Pratt noted in the opinion that Sorenson took secret payments — $133,000 from the Bachmann and Paul campaigns — while serving as a state official.
 He said those who abuse positions of public trust for personal gain must face severe consequences, in order to deter misconduct and promote public confidence.

 Otherwise, he warned, “political corruption will slowly corrode the foundations of our democracy until it collapses under its own weight.”